Skip to content

 Lower Back Pain And Colon Cancer – What’s The Connection

-Understanding the connection between lower back pain and colon cancer begins with recognising that while not all back pain is a sign of cancer, persistent and unexplained discomfort could be an early-stage symptom.
+While not all back pain is a sign of cancer, persistent and unexplained discomfort could be an early-stage symptom.
 If other signs of colorectal cancer accompany lower back pain, it is advisable to seek medical advice promptly.

 Such signs of cancer can be changes in bowel habits like constipation, which is not usually linked with back pain but is commonly associated with colon cancer.